Why does my child cry when swimming?

 The more frequently a child encounters the swimming pool environment the more familiar they are and become more relaxed with their surroundings.

 Often a swimmer’s confidence can grow in a matter of a few lessons, other times confidence can develop over a couple of months.
-Patience and consistency is important.
+Patience and consistency are important.

-If you as a parent/guardian are not confident with swimming, try not to express this in front of your children as it can rub off on them!
+If you, as a parent/guardian, are not confident with swimming, try not to express this in front of your children as it can transfer on them!
 Trusting the swimming teacher is vital to allow them to teach your child correctly and safely – if it makes you nervous watching them swim underwater/jump/dive feel free to look away!

-Children who have had a ‘drowning’ experience prior to taking formal swimming lessons can develop extreme fear – if this is the case you must tell the new swimming teacher about the experience.
-One to one lessons are often best to address this fear to allow the child to have a calmer environment and develop a strong trust with the teacher.
+Children who have had a ‘near drowning’ experience prior to taking formal swimming lessons can develop extreme fear – if this is the case you must tell the new swimming teacher about the experience.
+One to one sessions are often best to address this fear to allow the child to have a calmer environment and develop a strong trust with the teacher.

 Always allow a term of lessons for crying children and then re-evaluate after that.
-Usually after about six weeks of crying they then give up and start to warm and enjoy their lessons.
+Some will cry for a minute; others can cry for a number of weeks.
 You have to be more stubborn than them!
 I understand hearing the “I want mummy/daddy” can be hard to ignore and make you feel like you just want to get them out and give them a cuddle!
 Try to avoid this as it can prolong the issue.
 Ensure all children go to the toilet before they swim so that we know any “I need the toilet” excuses are just a reason to get out rather than a genuine need.